Rugby-Goode guides Saracens past favourites Leinster and into Champions Cup semis | Sports-Games

 Flanker Michael Rhodes said the team expected a strong fightback from Leinster.
 "We had to weather the storm a bit," he said.

 "A lot of people did not give us much of a chance.
 So to come up here and win after a difficult year was massive.
 From minute one, things just felt good for us out there."
-Saracens will face the winner of Saturday's second quarter-final in which French Top14 sides Clermont Auvergne and Racing 92 -- top sides in Pool 3 and 4 -- face off at Stade Marcel-Michelin.
+Saracens will face French Top14 side Racing 92, who beat Clermont Auvergne 36-27 in their quarter-final at Stade Marcel-Michelin.

-The two French teams have lost five of the last seven finals between them.

 - READ MORE ON: